alexSchaefer84/blog/hire.md

 * Scrum development
 * Code review

-I worked with a lot of clients like:
+I've worked with a lot of clients like:

 * RTL Interactive GmbH
 * Cologne Broadcasting Center GmbH
 * addmore mobile GmbH
 * Henkel Loctite
 * Vodafone
-* exactag GmbH

 Since Apple swift has released, I have been working with it.
 I love to work in Scrum teams and write code after writing tests, because I think that this increases the software quality considerably. <br />